friendly-traceback/docs/docs/_sources/syntax_tracebacks_en_3.10.rst.txt

     Python could not understand the code in the file 'TESTS:\syntax\missing_parens_for_range.py'
-    at the location indicated by ^.
+    at the location indicated.

-    -->1: for i in range 3:
+       1: for i in range 3:
                          ^

     Python told us that it expected a colon at the position indicated.